Gerstep/News360-SDK/Android.md

 ### Customizing article style

-In order to customize article style you just need to inherit from **News360ContentActivity** class and link webView with required view in **onCreate** method.
-Also, you can redefine css for the article content by redefining **getStyle()** method and returning your custom style as below:
+In order to customize the article style you just need to inherit from **News360ContentActivity** class and link webView to the required view in **onCreate** method.
+Also, you can change the CSS for the article content by redefining **getStyle()** method and returning your custom style as shown below:

 ```css
 .article * {